lbrusman/PanKbase_RUVseq/README.md

 - AAB+ status (AAB+_status):
     - Additional donor filtering:
+        - Only donors with AAB data
         - Non-diabetic donors **only**, regardless of AAB status
     - Initial DESeq formula:
         - `~ age + sex + bmi + ethnicity + chemistry + aab`

 - AAB GADA+ (AAB_GADA):
     - Additional donor filtering:
+        - Only donors with AAB data
         - Non-diabetic donors **only**
         - No donors positive for AAB *other than* GADA (must be AAB- or GADA+ only)
     - Initial DESeq formula: